brave/qa-resources/wikitemplate-cr-upgrade.md

 ## Geolocation

-- [ ] Check that https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation is blocked due to cross origin iframes
+- [ ] Check that https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation is blocked due to cross-origin iframes
 - [ ] Check that https://browserleaks.com/geo works and shows correct location
-- [ ] Check that  https://html5demos.com/geo/ works but need not be accurate location
+- [ ] Check that https://html5demos.com/geo/ works but doesn't require an accurate location

 ## Crash Reporting

-- [ ] Check `chrome://crash` causes the new tab to crash
+- [ ] Check that loading `chrome://crash` causes the new tab to crash
-- [ ] Check `chrome://crashes` lists all the crash with a crash id
+- [ ] Check that `chrome://crashes` lists all the crashes and includes both Crash Report ID & Local Crash ID
 - [ ] Verify the crash ID matches the report on brave stats

 ## Site hacks